|Phosphorus was discovered by Hennig Brandt

 - Phosphorus can also be found in a variety of products such as baking powder, fertilisers, and fireworks.

 - It also plays an important role in the production of steel.

 - Phosphates are also used in the production of fine chinaware and special glasses.

 Phosphorus can most commonly be found in the environment as phosphates.
 Phosphates are essential substances in the human body because they are part of DNA materials and contribute to the delivery of energy.
 Phosphates can also be commonly found in plants.

 Humans have radically changed the supply of natural phosphate by adding phosphate-rich manure to the soil and by using phosphate-containing detergents.
 Phosphates have also been added to a number of foods, such as cheese, sausages and hams.
 Too much phosphate can cause problems with your health, such as kidney damage and osteoporosis.
 There could also be phosphate shortages.
 They are caused by extensive use of the medicine.
 Too little phosphate can cause problems with your health.

-Phosphorus has a white color in its pure form.
+Phosphorus has a white colour in its pure form.
 White phosphorus is the most dangerous source of phosphorus known to us.
 When white phosphorus occurs in nature, it can pose a serious risk to our health.
 White phosphorus is extremely toxic and, in many cases, it will be fatal.

 Frequently Asked Questions – FAQs

 What is the phosphorus element used for?

 Phosphorus is a critical plant nutrient and its key use by phosphate compounds is in the manufacture of fertilizers.
 Even like there are bio carbon and nitrogen cycles, there is also a phosphorus cycle.
 Phosphorus is used in the manufacture of safety matches (red phosphorus), pyrotechnics and inflammatory shells.